 Your doctor will go over the MRI findings and your physical test results with you to determine what the best course of care is.
 There are several surgical options available including Microdiscectomy and Disc Fusion but these are options of last resort.
 Your doctor will likely advise that you start with a course of physical therapy.
 If that fails. the doctor may suggest a series of steroid injections or nerve cauterizations (also called a nerve ablation).

-If you have been injured in an accident, it is important that you contact a lawyer in Georgia who handles disc herniations.
+If you have been injured in an accident, it is important that you contact an Atlanta car accident lawyer in Georgia who handles disc herniations.

 “I am thankful for all Chris Simon and his team have done for my daughter and I would recommend him to anyone who has been injured or lost a loved one due to an accident.”